Handbook Detail Page

 The Bus Service Contractor, First Student, operates the basic education bus service system.
 The district Transportation Department works with the contractor to plan routes, schedules, and stops.
 The district operates all special education buses.
 All buses are certified by the Washington State Patrol.
 The State Patrol inspects buses twice yearly to ensure they are maintained in accordance with state standards.

-Drivers must have a medical exam, be fingerprinted, have a background check, have first aid and CPR training, earn a commercial driving license and take 40 hours of training to be certified by the state Superintendent of Public Instruction to drive a school bus.
+Drivers must have a medical exam, be fingerprinted, have a background check, have first aid and CPR training, earn a commercial driving license and be certified by the Office of Superintendent of Public Instruction.
 Drivers must complete in-service training each year.

-Information and Concerns: For information on bus stops and schedules, visit the district website at tacomaschools.org or phone the district Transportation Department for details on eligibility and routes for basic education.
-Phone any concern about a late bus, the bus driver, an incident or service to the dispatcher at 253-475-0334.
-Before phoning, have at hand as many details as possible – date and time of the incident, the bus number, names of those involved – to quicken response to the concern.
+Information and Concerns: For information on bus stops and schedules, download the free app “My Ride K-12” available on iPhone, android and computers.
+Instructions on how to set up an account are found here: Transportation - Tacoma Public Schools (tacomaschools.org) or contact the district Transportation Department for details on eligibility and routes for basic education.
+Contact any concern about a late bus, the bus driver, an incident or service to the dispatcher at 253-272-7750.
+Before contacting, have at hand as many details as possible – date and time of the incident, the bus number, names of those involved – to quicken response time for the concern.

 Where to Call